legacysurvey/legacysurvey/pages/dr1/description.rst

 Tractor implementation details
 ==============================

-Tractor fundamentally treats the fitting as a chi^2^ minimization problem.
+Tractor fundamentally treats the fitting as a chi\ |sup2| minimization problem.
 The current core routine uses the sparse least squares solver from the scipy (scientific python) package, or the open source Ceres solver (http://ceres-solver.org), originally developed by